himmAllRight/himmAllRight-source/content/post/automated-nativefier-app-builds.md

 With the role complete, it is *finally* time to add it to a playbook.
 I define playbooks to provision all of my machines, so I will just add it to them.
-First make sure the role is added to the list of roles used by the plabook.
+First make sure the role is added to the list of roles used by the playbook.
 For
 example:

 ```